 Charlie McKenzie

-Unfortunately as often happens in the music business Charlie and Tom Sholz had a falling out and he left the band after that first album and broke up his partnership with his old friend Paul Ahern.
-He was too much of a fan of music to stop now.
-He went on to manage the great Willie Alexander and the Boom Boom Band through their major label release on MCA records.
-He also managed Johnny Angel and The Blackhawks along with the legendary guitarist Dick Wagner and worked closely with Somerville native Dale Bozzio, of Missing Persons fame.
+Unfortunately, as often happens in the music business, McKenzie and Scholz had a falling out; he left the band’s organization after that first album and dissolved his partnership with Ahern.
+But he was too much of a music fan to stop for good.
+He went on to manage Willie Alexander & The Boom Boom Band through their major label release on MCA and also managed Johnny Angel & The Blackhawks and guitarist Dick Wagner while working with Somerville native Dale Bozzio (of Missing Persons fame).

-Charlie was known as a gentle giant at 6′ 4″ he could be an imposing figure…he loved to party like the best of them but his talents and amazing ear for hit songs changed his life and the history of the music business in Boston for ever.
+McKenzie was known as a gentle giant, since at 6′ 4″ he could be an imposing figure.
+He loved to party like the best of them but his talents and incredible ear for hit songs changed his life and the history of the music business in Boston forever.

 (by Peter Wassyng)